 - Fold your fabric in half, either lengthwise or widthwise.

 - Dye one side of the material and the other side of the fabric in another color.

 - Use colors that go well with each other to avoid a muddy finish.

 - Dry, wash, and wear!

 So, here you go.
-I hope this article will help you find the correct pattern for your fabric, and give an idea of how to proceed with the complicated ones.
-I’ve been tie dyeing for quite a long time now and can swear that the patterns above are worth your efforts.
+I hope this article will help you find the correct pattern for your fabric and give an idea of how to proceed with the complicated ones.
+I’ve been tie dyeing for quite a long time and can swear that the above patterns are worth your efforts.
 So, do try them.